 As Covid-19 continues to dominate our lives, technology has become even more essential as a way to continue working, to stay in touch with each other and to provide entertainment while staying at home.
-More crucially, Innovations in Technology are also vital to providing healthcare equipment, personal protection equipment and apps that will assist public health professionals to track contacts of people with the virus and to help stem the spread.
+More crucially, Innovations in Technology are also vital to remote working, maximisation of healthcare equipment and apps that will assist public health professionals to track contacts of people with the virus, to help stem the spread.

 In the aftermath, we will take stock of the lessons learned and we feel sure that there will amazing stories of how the world utilised its creative and innovative talents, in incredibly difficult conditions, to develop and deliver game changing products and services.